Kingfisher Collect#

 is installed, and deploy the spiders:scrapyd-deploy kingfisher

-Access Scrapyd’s crawl logs#
+Access Scrapy’s crawl logs#

-directory for the kingfisher
+directory for thekingfisher

 Scrapy statistics are extracted from the end of each log file every hour on the hour, into a new file ending in .log.stats